-The UNESCO World Heritage-listed Hoi An city is a beautifully preserved example of a city that was once a commercial port in south-eastern Asia from the 15th to the 19th century, trading with the countries of the South East and East Asia as well as with the rest of the world.
+The UNESCO World Heritage-listed Hoi An city is a beautifully preserved example of a city that was once a commercial port in south-eastern Asia.
+From the 15th to the 19th century, this area was rife with trading with the countries of the South East and East Asia as well as with the rest of the world.
 It’s a city full of charm and tourist attractions acclaimed by travellers because Hoi An has everything to offer.
-In 1, 2 or 3 days, let’s discover the treasures of the beautiful Hoi An.
+In 1, 2 or 3 days, let’s discover the treasures of beautiful Hoi An.

-A day is certainly a bit rushed to explore the charming city-museum of Hoi An but whatever it is, you will surely have an unforgettable stay in this delightful port city.
-Start this day of discovery early enough to experience the unique atmosphere of the Hoi An fish market where every morning at dawn, the fishermen returns from their fishing night and unloads their cargo which is then sold directly on the market.
-Early in the morning, it is still the best time to discover Hoi An ancient town as the sun caresses the yellow facades of the beautiful old wooden houses, a witness of the rich past where Chinese, Japanese and European traders had prospered this market city.
-A legacy of outstanding Asian culture that has earned it World Heritage status by UNESCO.
+A day will certainly be a bit rushed to properly; explore the charming city-museum of Hoi An but however much time you have, you will surely have an unforgettable stay in this delightful port city.
+Start this day of discovery early enough to experience the unique atmosphere of the Hoi An fish market where every morning at dawn, the fishermen return from their night of fishing and unload their cargo which is then sold directly at the market.
+Early in the morning is still the best time to discover Hoi An ancient town as the sun caresses the yellow facades of the beautiful old wooden houses, a witness to the rich past where Chinese, Japanese and European traders helped prospered this market city.
+This is certainly a legacy of outstanding Asian culture that has earned its World Heritage status by UNESCO.

-Enjoy the quiet morning to discover the famous Japanese covered bridge, the oldest bridge of Hoi An.
+Take the quiet morning to discover the famous Japanese covered bridge,the oldest bridge in Hoi An.
 Built in the 1590s by the Japanese community in Hoi An to create a link with the Chinese neighbourhoods on the other side of the river, this bridge also houses a pagoda.
-You will find different statues at each end of the bridge: dogs on one side and monkeys on the other which symbolize the 3 lunar years of work for the construction of the bridge, the year of the monkey to that of the dog.
-Continue to explore the charming Hoi An by visiting one or more of these old centenarian homes that belong to families of traders.
-Among these are Tan Ky ancient house, an architectural gem of two centuries listed as a Historic Monument in 1985 where seven generations followed one another.
+You will find different statues at each end of the bridge: dogs on one side and monkeys on the other which symbolize the 3 lunar years of work for the construction of the bridge, from the year of the monkey to that of the dog.
+Continue to explore charming Hoi An by visiting one or more of these old centenarian homes that belong to families of traders.
+Among these is Tan Ky ancient house, an architectural gem of two centuries listed as a Historic Monument in 1985 where seven generations followed one after another.
 Phung Hung ancient house is also worth a look as it is a commercial house typical of Vietnam's urban areas in the 18th century, with its unique blend of Vietnamese, Japanese and Chinese architectural styles.

 The old city also houses temples belonging to the various communities that populated the city, including the Chinese.
-Do not miss to visit the Phuc Kien temple, built in 1697 by families from Fujian, China.
+Do not miss a visit to the Phuc Kien temple, built in 1697 by families from Fujian, China.
 Dedicated to the goddess of the sea, Thien Hau, the Phuc Kien temple is characterized by its majestic pink entrance and its countless incense spirals hanging from the ceiling.
-Chaozhou Hall is also worth a visit for its porcelain of great finesse and beautiful frieze carved gilded wood symbolizing two junks represented by two deities riding two dragons, all on a rough sea.
+Chaozhou Hall is also worth a visit for its porcelain of great finesse and beautiful frieze carved gilded wood symbolising two junk boats represented by two deities riding two dragons, all on a rough sea.
 A representation that reminds us that this hall is dedicated mainly to Phuc Ba, a Chinese general and great slayer of rough waters.

 For lunch and dinner, enjoy the exquisite charm of the beautiful old houses to taste the finesse of the cuisine of Hoi An that mixes perfectly the flavours of the garden and the sea.
 Every 14th day of each month on the lunar calendar, all the lights of the old city are extinguished so that only the lanterns illuminate Hoi An.
 A magical moment during which songs, dances, traditional folk games take place.